Why is it subscription-only sales?

 I'm booked onto a class.
 What do I need to know/bring on the day?

-All classes are held at 21 Syr David's Avenue, CF5 1GH.
+Classes are held at one of our three venues: Festive Baking 2016 is held at my house (21 Syr David's Avenue, CF5 1GH).
 This is my home, and we work in my domestic kitchen where I bake all my bread for customers.
 There is plenty of parking on our road and adjacent streets.
 We are easily reached by bus from Cardiff Central: the 62 or 25 stop on Pencisely Road just past the entrance to Thompson's Park - walk through the park from there, taking the first right fork - this takes you to the park gate at the top of Syr David's Avenue.
 A taxi from Central costs approx. £6.
+Classes in 2017 will be held at our new Cardiff venue in Rwhibina (address given on booking) or in Cirencester (address given on booking) - classes and timings vary at each venue, so do check with us if you are not sure.

 I've received a gift voucher for a baking class.
 How do I book in?